 It is the goal of the Distance Learning Center to make the review process a positive, collaborative experience, while maintaining the high quality of online course design and delivery at KSU.
-If you are interested in becoming an online course peer reviewer or have questions about the review process, please contact Dr. Jim Cope.
+If you are interested in becoming an online course peer reviewer or have questions about the review process, please contact Dr. Tamara Powell.

 Online Course Review Process

 - Once your online course is ready for review, complete and submit the QM Course Worksheet:

 - The institutional representative will review the worksheet and approve it if complete.
 The Course Worksheet provides a place for the Faculty Developer to communicate with the review team to inform their review.
 If information is missing, the worksheet will be returned for modification.

 - Based on the preferences stated in the Distance Learning Course and Review Request form, a team of three KSU faculty peer reviewers will be assigned to the course, and the DLC will provide the faculty peer reviewers access to the course in D2L Brightspace.
 At that point, the review will begin.

 - Course Reviews generally take 2-3 weeks to complete.

 - The Faculty Developer will receive an email from the Review Chair via the QM Course Review Management Systems when the internal course review is complete.

 - Courses that successfully complete the review process by meeting all 21 Essential Standards and earn at least 84/99 points on the QM Rubric are unconditionally approved.

 - An email will be sent asking the Faculty Developer to visit the Quality Matters Course Review Management System to access the review report.